 While this makes it easier to control your bookkeeping costs, most small businesses require consistent services to keep their books straight.

 At Xendoo, finding the perfect flat fee plan is easy, so you aren’t paying more for the specific things you need.
-Xendoo pricing takes into consideration the varying needs of businesses, offering a range of plans based on your monthly expenses.
+Xendoo pricing takes into consideration the varying needs of businesses by offering a range of plans based on your monthly expenses.

-Instead of going through the hassles of asking, “How much does a CPA cost?” or trying to track down generic accountant pricing, many businesses have turned to online bookkeeping services.
-This minimizes business bookkeeper costs, reducing the overhead for your business.
+Instead of going through the hassle of hiring and paying accountant pricing, many businesses have turned to online bookkeeping services.
+This minimizes bookkeeper costs and reduces overhead.

-If you are still wondering, “How much does a CPA cost?” or how much a live business bookkeeper costs, then spend the time to look around.
+If you are still wondering how much does a bookkeeper cost, explore your options.
 An online bookkeeping business has likely automated most of the services you require and they can have a team of experts at the ready if you are in need of help.

-Most business owners are great at what they do, but it can still be tedious when they have to reconcile the daily reports and manage all the paperwork after a long day at work, too.
-Experts agree that hiring a bookkeeper to maintain your financial records is a smart move for most businesses.
+Most business owners are great at what they do, but it can still be tedious when they have to reconcile the daily reports and manage all the paperwork after a long day at work.
+Hiring a bookkeeper to maintain your financial records is a smart investment.

 Here are some tips to help you find the right bookkeeping service for your business:

 The highest referral a business owner can find is from a friend in the industry.
-But don’t stop there.
-If you’re looking at an online bookkeeping service, verify their ratings, ask how long they’ve been in business, check their business bookkeeper costs, and determine whether they have accountants on staff to help with the bigger questions you may have concerning your business.
+If you’re looking at an online bookkeeping service, verify their ratings.
+Ask how long they’ve been in business, and whether they have accountants on staff to help with the bigger questions.

 Find a Professional Bookkeeper